Nayos1337/cscg2020/pwn/intro_pwn/pwn1/writeup.md

 p.interactive()
 ```
-This script works localy and you get a shell, but if you try to exploit the server with that you get a
+This script works locally and you get a shell, but if you try to exploit the server with that you get a
 EOF before the shell is spawned.
 This most probably means, that the remote process crashed.
 This can
 sometimes happen, when the stack is not properly aligned.
 To fix this we need to pop one (or more) values
 from the stack.
 And this can be done, by simply adding the address of a ret instruction in front of the